Whatever stage your business is at, tax planning can provide significant reductions in your tax bill.

 Where the objective is to sell a business, the focus should be on maximising capital gain and minimising tax both on trading profits and on the sale of the whole or part of the business.

 With the income tax top-band rate at 45%, a key concern for business owners will be how to extract cash tax efficiently from a limited company.
-This could mean taking dividends instead of or as well as salary, making company contributions to a pension and receiving tax-efficient benefits.
+This could mean effective use of the directors’ loan account, taking dividends instead of or as well as salary, making company contributions to a pension and receiving tax-efficient benefits.
 The timing of dividends will also be a consideration to allow tax cash flow advantages.

 Even for unincorporated businesses, the timing of profits and business expenses can be adjusted to achieve maximum tax cash flow advantages.